 January 3rd, 1990 crawled in.
 During that cold, restless pre-dawn she listened to her Walkman, augmenting La Liste:

 … (58) Likes R & B.

-(59) Says he’d like to teach me backgammon.
+(59) Says he wants to teach me backgammon.

 (60) Says left-handers (like him!) lead shorter lives.

-After Monsieur le secrétaire left for yet another ridiculously early flight, Liz read French magazines.
-When she intuited the moment was optimum she made The Call.
+After Monsieur le secrétaire left for another of his ridiculously early flights, Liz read French magazines.
+She made The Call when she intuited the moment was optimum.
 But no one answered.
 She tried again.
 Nothing.
 Was Cat away?
 Had he changed addresses?
 Or left Geneva?

-Luckily, she’d neglected to erase Cat’s office phone number from her address book because it was under A for agence de presse.
+Luckily, she’d neglected to erase Cat’s office phone number from her address book, since it was under A for agence de presse.
 Her hand trembled slightly.
 A young woman answered.